This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 17. Trial periods

-Two common ‘post-sale’ options include:
+Two common ‘after-sale’ options include:

 1. Free trial period